voc/cm/ansible/README.md

 * make sure you have two network interfaces configured with names `pbl` (public) and `int` (internal)
 * run ansible to deploy config

-## monitoring.lan.c3voc.de

-You have to name the monitoring host `monitoring.lan.c3voc.de`.
-After deployment, you have to run `check_mk -I && check_mk -O` inventory each host.

 # TODO